adepennart/report_figure_make/README.md

 ## About
 These instructions are to be followed to recreate the figures from @adepennart Lund University Masters research project.

-The code can be directly installed from github (green Code button, top right).

 This program is fully run on the terminal.
 ## Before starting